John Page (Virginia politician)

-John Page (April 28, 1743 – October 11, 1808) was an American politician.
-He served in the U.S. Congress and as the 13th Governor of Virginia.
+John Page (April 28, 1743 – October 11, 1808) was an American planter, military officer and politician.
+He served as an officer in the American Revolutionary War, before being elected to the U.S. Congress and later as the 13th Governor of Virginia.

 Early life

 Page was born and lived at Rosewell Plantation in Gloucester County.
 He was the son of Alice (Grymes) and Mann Page.
 His great-great-grandfather was Colonel John Page (1628–1692), an English merchant from Middlesex who emigrated to Virginia with his wife Alice Lucken Page and settled in Middle Plantation.
 He was the brother of Mann Page III.

 John Page graduated from the College of William and Mary in 1763, where he was a close friend and college classmate of Thomas Jefferson, with whom he exchanged, as fellow revolutionaries, much correspondence.

 Career

 Officer

 After he graduated from William and Mary, he then served under George Washington in an expedition during the French and Indian War.
 He also served during the American Revolutionary War as an officer in the Virginia state militia, raising a regiment from Gloucester County and supplementing it with personal funds.
 During that war, he attained the rank of colonel.